nlfmt/pyqt-colorpicker-widget/README.md

-# PyQt5\\6 Color Picker
+# PyQt Color Picker

-Simple Color Picker Widget created with PyQt5\\6 to easily get color input from the user.
+Simple Color Picker Widget created with PyQt to easily get color input from the user.

 ![colorpicker_widget](https://user-images.githubusercontent.com/71983360/95210784-233feb80-07ec-11eb-94fb-3fb1efc48ae3.png)

 ## Usage

-1. To use the Color Picker Widget in a PyQt5\\6 project make sure you have the `PyQt5` or `PyQt6` library:
+1. To use the Color Picker Widget in a PyQt project make sure you have the `PyQt5` or `PyQt6` library:

    ```
    pip install PyQt5